EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 These fields allow you to update the status of an existing observation.
 This is typically used when you revisit a weed spot, but don't control it.
- You don't need to specify this if it is a new observation or if you have just controlled the weed.
+You don't need to fill in these fields if it is a new observation or if you have just controlled the weed.

 If the status has already been set on the weed, you may need to override the status and/or the date of status update.